OneCoreOSS/oskit/README.md

 Once complete, you will have a fully working ``.ISO`` in the ``OUTPUT`` folder.

 > [!NOTE]
+> Note for OCL 3.0: the default OEM Customizations include files related to the Limine bootloader.
+Disabling OEM will therefore break 'ocl-install'.

+> [!NOTE]
-> By default, the OEM Customization include files related to 'ocl-install' and the Reference Desktop Environment (CDE).
+> Note for OCL 2.X: the default OEM Customizations include files related to 'ocl-install' and the Reference Desktop Environment (CDE).

 ## Running